DAYTON/NEWPORT/COVINGTON/CINCINNATI

 Dayton, Newport, Covington, and Cincinnati.
 They go together in the good ol' U.S. of A. The Peace Bike agrees.
 This photo shoot has some real treats near the end, so be prepared to have your socks knocked off.

 The Peace Bike is lickin' its lips, it's ready to win, and we start off in Dayton, Ky.
 This is uphill on Maple Avenue.
 According to the old speed limit sign rotting under the permacloud, the speed limit is only 15 MPH here.
-There's a stop sign going the other way, even though there's no intersection with a public road - though Belmont Road once met Maple on the left edge of the photo, a long, long, long, long time ago.
-There's still an empty right-of-way with a gate across it where Belmont was.
+There's a stop sign going the other way, even though there's no intersection with a public road - though 10th once crossed Maple there, a long, long, long, long time ago.
+On the left, there's still an empty right-of-way with a gate across it where 10th was.
+Tenth ran to Vine near where Belmont Road once emerged.

 Downhill on Maple.
-Belmont would have come out at lower right.
+Tenth crossed right here.
 The sign is really old!

 Continuing back uphill, this is the end of Maple.
 Until about 2007, this road continued where the concrete slabs are and went up to a small lake.
 Now, Grant Park Drive - the subdivision you see in the background - has replaced the lake.